2013 Penrith Panthers season: Player transfers

 A † denotes that the transfer occurred during the 2013 season.

 Jersey and Sponsors

 In 2013 the Panthers had changed jersey suppliers, ending the relationship with supplier ISC, and starting a new apparel agreement with ASICS.
 They retained their predominantly black home jerseys from 2012, with minor changes to the collar, mainly due to the change in supplier.
-The alternate jersey was predominantly white with teal hoops around the midsection, though this jersey was seldom used in 2013, instead opting to use the Women in League jersey for away fixtures which is pink in color.
+The alternate jersey was predominantly white with teal hoops around the midsection, though this jersey was seldom used in 2013, instead opting to use the Women in League jersey for away fixtures which is pink in colour.
 The heritage jersey used was the 1967 white 'V' on brown design.

 OAK were again the major sponsor of the Panthers in 2013.
 Hertz were announced as the sleeve sponsor for 2013.
 Tony Ferguson Weight Loss was located on the lower back of the jersey.
 Tooheys New and HostPlus were short sponsors for 2013.